Conway claims Tiffany Trump not registered to vote in 2 states, despite records

 Conway cited a conversation with Trump's youngest daughter as evidence during an interview with Matt Lauer on the TODAY Show.

-A local election official also confirmed to NBC News on Wednesday and again on Thursday morning that Tiffany Trump was still registered to vote in Philadelphia.
+A local election official also confirmed to NBC News on Wednesday and again on Thursday morning that she was still registered to vote in Philadelphia.

 Tiffany Trump, the president's youngest daughter, graduated from the University of Pennsylvania in May.